sbryngelson/academic-website-template/README.md

 * Jekyll 4.0 and up is not supported.
 Building with these will break the theme of the site.
 I believe this is because the bootstrap version also needs to be upgraded.
-While such modern versions of Jekyll are not needed for most purposes and v3.X will likely be supported for a long time to come, some plugins do require the latest Jekyll.
+While such modern versions of Jekyll are not needed for most purposes and v3.X will likely be supported for a long time to come, some plugins do require the latest version of Jekyll.
-* [Jekyll-Scholar](https://github.com/inukshuk/jekyll-scholar): This plug-in can build a publication page from bibliography files `*.bib`.
+* [Jekyll-Scholar](https://github.com/inukshuk/jekyll-scholar) can build a publication page from bibliography files `*.bib`.
 However, it appears the latest version of Jekyll is required to do this.
 I enjoy my home-cooked publication page, but I understand that some will prefer uploading `.bib` files as opposed to converting to the `YAML` database format this site supports.